waywardgeek/infnoise/README.md

 billions, until the signal is an unpredictable digital signal.
 This signal is then sampled to see if it's a 0 or 1.

-The problem with this aproach is the weak noise source can easily be overridden by other nearby signals, which may be under the control of an attacker.
-Power supply noise can cause zener diodes to avalanche with predictable timing.
-Thermal noise can be overridden by nearby radio sources, such as EMI from a CPU.
-Oscillator drift can be controlled through syncrhonous power-supply noise.
-Jitter can be controlled through cross-talk and power rail droop.
-On ICs, substrate currents can override thermal noise.
-Cross talk strong enough to override these tiny sources of noise can be introduced through radio waves, inductive coupling, capacitive coupling, or even "microphonics", due to physical vibrations in the system.
-These circuits are sometimes even light sensitive.
+The problem with this aproach is the weak noise source can easily be influenced by other nearby signals, which may be under the control of an attacker, or perhaps observable by an attacker, enabling him to predict the output.

-Systems built with massive amplification of tiny noise sources often require power supply filters, EMI shielding, and even light shielding, and even then remain difficult to prove secure.
-Such systems can be difficult to audit, because their signal traces are inaccessible behind layers of shields.
+Systems built with massive amplification of tiny noise sources often require power supply filters and EMI shielding, and even then remain difficult to prove secure.

 Intel's RDRAND instruction is a perfect example.
-It uses massive amplification of thermal noise to determine the power-up state of a latch.
+It uses rapid amplification of thermal noise to determine the power-up state of a latch.
 Unfortunately, this source of entropy is highly power-supply, cross-talk, and substrate current sensitive.
 Intel claims to have carefully shielded their thermal noise source, but without a thorough pubic audit of both